alleach24/wordle_old_version/README.md

 Ideas:
 1) code to determine the best possible starting word
 2) code to determine the most optimal guess given gray/yellow/green letters
-3) an actual replecation of the game
+3) an actual replacation of the game

 Programs:
 1) Wordle.java >> a program that finds the most optimal Wordle solution given a particular word